moostech/import-image-to-ec2-aws/README.md

 5. Attaches the policy to the role
 6. Creates a file, which contains information about the image
 7. Executes the role policy
-8. Checks the status of loading the AMI image to your EC2.
+8. Checks the status of loading the OVA/VMDK/AMI image to your EC2.

 ### Prepare your enviroment: